 "I will have arguments and put them forward.
 Most people go to vote in elections and afterwards it's 'vote for me and leave me alone'.
 That's not my style and I don't want it to be the style of this citizens' assembly, Leclerc said.

 Mayor Serge Andrieu encourages the citizens to participate in the citizens' assembly.
 For him, "it's enough to have ideas.
 That's all we ask of them.
 What we wanted was for people to come and believe.
 People don't want to be passive and wait anymore.
 That's good."

 In addition to the citizens' assembly, there is also a participatory budget.
 With this, residents can give money to projects they favour for implementation.
-700,000 per year is available for this purpose.
-This corresponds to 25 euros per inhabitant.
+700,000 Euros per year are available for this purpose.
+This corresponds to 25 Euros per inhabitant.

 Participatory budget from 16